darktable-org/dtorg/content/blog/2012-03-02-darktable-and-opencl/2012-03-02-darktable-and-opencl.md

 Processing high resolution images belongs to the more demanding tasks in modern computing.
 Both, in terms of memory requirements and in terms of CPU power, getting the best out of a typical 15, 20 or 25 Megapixel image can quickly bring your computer to its limits.

-Darktable’s requirements are no exception.
+darktable’s requirements are no exception.
 Our decision to not compromise processing quality, has led to all calculations being done on 4 × 32bit floating point numbers.
 This is slower than “ordinary” 8 or 16bit integer algebra, but eliminates all problems of tonal breaks or loss of information.

 A lot of hand optimization has been invested to make darktable as fast as possible.
 If you run a current version of darktable on a modern computer, you might not even notice any “slowness”.
 However, there are conditions and certain modules where you feel (or hear from the howling of your CPU fan) how much your poor multi-core processor has to struggle.